 - Unlimited customizability potential.
 You are the boss of your gateway solution.
 You control the whole process and are free to add any features you or your customers need.

 - No gateway fees to pay.
-Probably, this is the key reason why companies are considering the prospect of developing their own payment gateway solutions.
+Probably, this is the key reason why companies are considering the prospect of developing their own gateway solutions.
 And the major savings aspect (besides indirect and opportunity costs).

 Disadvantages of Building Your Own Payment Gateway